vindarel/cl-str/README.md

     (ends-with-p "bar" "foobar") ;; => T

+`end` can be a string or a character.

 #### containsp `(substring s &key (ignore-case nil))`

 Return true if `s` contains `substring`, nil otherwise.
 Ignore the